TERMINATOR 2: Judgement Day - 1991

 MARCH 1, 2009

 FINALLY!
-Lionsgate has announced the SkyNet Edition release of the TERMINATOR 2 BLU-RAY
+Lionsgate has announced the SkyNet Edition release of the TERMINATOR 2 BLU-RAY.

-As of January 14, 2009, I still haven't posted a purchase link to the single disc BLU-RAY version of TERMINATOR 2 because the BLU-RAY version was not remastered for BLU-RAY, doesn't contain the extras of the 2 disc extreme edition released a few years ago by Artisan, and quality-wise is less than mediocre.
+I still haven't posted a purchase link to the single disc BLU-RAY version of TERMINATOR 2 because the BLU-RAY version was not remastered for BLU-RAY, doesn't contain the extras of the 2 disc extreme edition released a few years ago by Artisan, and quality-wise is less than mediocre.
 We're talking sub-par here folks.

 I don't know what the business model at distributor, LIONSGATE is in regards to this disc, but it isn't one of competence.